navkar/Predictions/README.md

 ### 2031 - 2044

 * New form of connectivity where the human mind shall directly connect with the internet.
 This is not the internet which we know of today.
-* Earth's minerals will be fully depleted, probes shall bring minerals from Astroids and other moons.
+* Earth's minerals will be fully depleted, probes shall bring minerals from Astroids and 🌔 moons of Jupiter / Saturn
 * Possible deforestation of the entire planet.
 Greedy humans will eliminate all good plant life from mother earth.
 * Space prisons might be a possibility
 * Humans working in Zero-G is a possibility.

-## :flushed: Ask yourself
+## :flushed: Ask yourself!

 * What truly makes you happy ?
 * What do you truly value in life ?